Danack/FunctionTypes/1_callable_type_rfc.md

   echo $message;
 }

-// If I need to declar the implements it would need to look something like function decoratedEchologger implements logger(string $message) {
+// If I need to declare the implements it would need to look something like function decoratedEchologger implements logger(string $message) {
   return echologger($message);
 }